Bistable reaction equations with doubly nonlinear diffusion

-Passing to the nonlinear diffusion setting, the existence of \emph{free boundaries} was already observed in Porous Medium setting $p = 2$ in \cite{DePablo-Vazquez1:art} for Fisher-KPP reactions and only more recently in \cite{Laister-Peaplow-Beardmore2004:art} and, later, in \cite{Jin-Yin-Zheng2013:art} for reactions of type C with time delay.
+Passing to the nonlinear diffusion setting, the existence of \emph{free boundaries} was already observed in Porous Medium setting ($m > 1$ and $p = 2$) in \cite{DePablo-Vazquez1:art} for Fisher-KPP reactions and only more recently in \cite{Laister-Peaplow-Beardmore2004:art} and, later, in \cite{Jin-Yin-Zheng2013:art} for reactions of type C with time delay.
+See also the recent preprint \cite{Garriz2018:art} where the author studies the long time behaviour of solutions to a Porous Medium reaction-diffusion equation with a larger class of reaction functions.
 Part (i) of Theorem \ref{THEOREMEXISTENCEOFTWSPMEREACTIONTYPEC} extends the results of \cite{Laister-Peaplow-Beardmore2004:art,Jin-Yin-Zheng2013:art} to the doubly nonlinear setting with reaction satisfying \eqref{eq:ASSUMPTIONSONTHEREACTIONTERMTYPECPME} (here we do not consider reactions with time delay).
 For reactions of the Fisher-KPP type and nonlinear diffusion we quote \cite{DePablo-Vazquez1:art} for the Porous Medium setting, \cite{Eng-Gav-San:art} and the more recent \cite{GarrioneStrani:art} for the $p$-Laplacian framework and possible generalization and, finally, \cite{AA-JLV:art} for the ``slow'' diffusion range, while \cite{AA-JLV:art1} for the ``fast'' diffusion one.
+Actually, part (ii) has been essentially proved in \cite{AA-JLV:art} (in the Fisher-KPP setting one looks for \emph{admissible} TWs instead of \emph{a-admissible} ones).
+We present a very short sketch of the proof for completeness. \normalcolor

 As mentioned above, TW solutions appear in other kind of reaction-diffusion equations.
 We mention the fundamental works of \cite{BerestHamel2002:art,BerestHamelNadir2004:art,BerestHamelNadir2009:art} for reactions equations in non homogeneous media, \cite{Alfaro-Coville-Raoul2013:art,BerestRodrig2017:art,Gourley2000:art} for equations with linear diffusion and ``non-local reactions'', whilst \cite{AchleitnerKuehn2015:art,C-R2:art,GuiHuan2015:art,MelletRoqueSire2014:art} for reaction equations with ``non-local'' diffusion of Fractional Laplacian type and \cite{S-V:art} with ``non-local and nonlinear'' diffusion.